lightning/bolts/04-onion-routing.md

     1. type: BADONION|PERM|6 (`invalid_onion_key`)
     2. data:
        * [`32`:`sha256_of_onion`]
-  - if an otherwise unspecified transient error occurs for the outgoing channel (e.g. channel capacity reached, too many in-flight HTLCs):
+  - if an otherwise unspecified, transient error occurs for the outgoing channel [FIXME: what is exact definition of 'outgoing' channel?] (e.g. channel capacity reached, too many in-flight HTLCs, etc.):
     1. type: UPDATE|7 (`temporary_channel_failure`)
     2. data:
        * [`2`:`len`]
        * [`len`:`channel_update`]
-  - if an otherwise unspecified, permanent error occurs for the outgoing channel (e.g. channel (recently) closed):
+  - if an otherwise unspecified, permanent error occurs for the outgoing channel (e.g. channel recently closed):
     1. type: PERM|8 (`permanent_channel_failure`)
-  - if the outgoing channel has a requirement advertised in its `channel_announcement` `features` which was not present in the onion:
+  - if the outgoing channel has requirements advertised in its `channel_announcement` `features` which were NOT included in the onion:
     1. type: PERM|9 (`required_channel_feature_missing`)
-  - if the receiving peer specified by the onion is not known:
+  - if the receiving peer specified by the onion is NOT known:
     1. type: PERM|10 (`unknown_next_peer`)
-  - if the HTLC does not reach the current minimum amount, the amount of the incoming HTLC and the current channel setting for the outgoing channel are
+  - if the HTLC amount is less than the currently specified minimum amount, the amount of the incoming HTLC and the current channel setting for the outgoing channel [FIXME: is there a more concise way to say this?] are reported:
-  reported:
     1. type: UPDATE|11 (`amount_below_minimum`)
     2. data:
        * [`8`:`htlc_msat`]
        * [`2`:`len`]
        * [`len`:`channel_update`]
-  - if the HTLC does not pay a sufficient fee, the amount of the incoming HTLC and the current channel setting for the outgoing channel are reported:
+  - if the HTLC does NOT pay a sufficient fee, the amount of the incoming HTLC and the current channel setting for the outgoing channel are reported:
     1. type: UPDATE|12 (`fee_insufficient`)
     2. data:
        * [`8`:`htlc_msat`]
        * [`2`:`len`]
        * [`len`:`channel_update`]
-  - if the `outgoing_cltv_value` does not match the `update_add_htlc`'s
+  - if the `outgoing_cltv_value` does NOT match the `update_add_htlc`'s
   `cltv_expiry` minus the `cltv_expiry_delta` for the outgoing channel, the `cltv_expiry` and the current channel setting for the outgoing channel are
   reported: